Select a link below to jump to the related information.

-- To develop training courses as needed by the residents to enhance your quality of life.
+- To develop training courses as needed by the residents to enhance their quality of life.
 We strongly encourage all tenants to suggest topics and participate in these sessions.

 - To provide information and coordinate referral services with tribal, state, and federal agencies to provide family and social services.

-- To provide you the opportunity to develop skills which will help you maintain and enjoy your home; therefore, reducing maintenance and repair costs and, delinquent accounts.
+To provide you the opportunity to develop skills that will help you maintain and enjoy your home; therefore, reducing maintenance and repair costs and, delinquent accounts.

 - To provide transportation to any residents that have no other form of transportation to and from referral service.